msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 *Created by **Nadav Ben Haim***

 Welcome to the GitHub Advanced Security Workshop!
 This guide will walk you through each phase step-by-step.
-No prior GHAS experience is required—just follow along.
+No prior GHAS experience is required-just follow along.

 ---